 USDA is working with the American Soybean Association/World Initiative for Soy in Human Health (ASA/WISHH), and Pakistani partners regarding their intent to increase the contribution of the fisheries and aquaculture sectors to enhanced national economic growth, poverty alleviation, and improved food security.
 ASA/WISHH, together with Kansas State University (KSU), plans to increase production in Pakistan's fishery and aquaculture sectors through improved management practices, improved feed sources by utilizing soybean meal in feed rations, and marketing chain development and coordination with the Pakistan Fisheries Development Board and provincial Departments of Fisheries.
 KSU is organizing a study tour to the United States for aquaculture project stakeholders and participants which will focus on manufacturing quality fish feed as well as fish husbandry.
-Participants will spend time in hands-on learning laboratories.
+Participants will spend time in handson learning laboratories.
 Project interventions include a fish industry assessment, feeding trials, the authoring and release of an aquaculture handbook, equipment commissioning for Pakistani domestic production of feeds to be researched, the publication and dissemination of feeding trials, and collaboration for next steps.
 Project period is September 2011 - September 2014.

-Achieving Peace and Security; Promoting Economic Growth and Prosperity; Investing in People; Promoting
+Strategic Goals: Achieving Peace and Security; Promoting Economic Growth and Prosperity; Investing in People; Promoting

+Agency Interagency Total USG

+Appropriation Transfers Funding

+\$0 \$1,988,000 \$1,988,000

-International Understanding USG Funding: Agency Interagency Total USG Appropriation Transfers Funding \$1,988,000 \$0 \$1,988,000 Foreign Private Private Sector Int'l Total Non-USG Non-USG Funding: Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked Dollar figures represent expenditures for larger programs that include exchanges and training components.
-Total U.S. Participant Totals: Total Foreign Total Participants Participants Participants
+Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked

+Dollar figures represent expenditures for larger programs that include exchanges and training components.

+Total U.S. Total Foreign Total

+Participants Participants Participants

+2 300 302